Geletrol

-Geletrol is a gasoline thickener used during World War II for incendiary purposes by the Australian army.
+Geletrol is a gasoline soap-type thickener used during World War II for incendiary warfare purposes by the Australian army.

 Composition

 Geletrol is the trade name for a form of aluminium oleate, a chemical substance of empirical formula (C_{18}H_{33}O_{2})_{1,7}Al(OH)_{1,3}.
-The active component in thickening the material is hydroxyaluminum dioleate, a liquid of very high viscosity derived from aluminum hydroxide and oleic acid, non-uniformly composed, supplied in granular powder form.
+The active component in thickening the material is hydroxyaluminum dioleate, is a amorphous solid derived from aluminum hydroxide and oleic acid, non-uniformly composed, supplied in granular powder form.
 Aluminum oleates of the same empirical composition had already been investigated by W. R., Henry and W. F., Faragher 20 years earlier.

 Aluminum soaps from oleic acid are moderately satisfactory, being generally inferior to napalm and aluminum naphthenate.
 The main disadvantage of oleic acid aluminum soaps, in addition to chemical instability, is the high loss of viscosity over time, with 80% being lost in approximately one month, for 8% concentration gels.
 In comparison, unstable napalm loses approximately 12% its viscosity in the same period for 8% solutions.
-The high instability of gels is not only related to chemical instability, but its chemical structure and, to a small degree, the manufacturing method adopted, as observed in the investigation on the Cambridge gel.
+The high instability of gels is not only related to chemical instability, but its chemical structure and, to a small degree, the manufacturing method adopted, as observed in the investigation on the Cambridge's gel.
+If the oleic acid used has an iodine value of 76-78, which corresponds to a proportion of 83-87% oleic acid and 13-17% saturated acid composed of palmitic acid and stearic acid, is expected to have a more stable viscosity than its unitary counterpart.